RomanNahryshko/refurbish/documentation/docs/user-manual/technician/claim-repair-job.md

 - The phone's status changes to "In Repair"
 - You can find the phone using its Internal ID label

-## If you change your mind
+## If you can't complete a job

-Talk to your manager - they can reassign the job to someone else.
-But try not to do this too often!
+If you've started a repair but can't finish it:
+1. Click the "Cancel" button on the job
+2. The job returns to "Pending" status
+3. Another technician can claim it
+4. Use this only when necessary (missing parts, wrong tools, etc.)

+**Note:** Cancelling doesn't mark it as "failed" - it just returns the job to the queue

 ## Pro tips
 - **Don't hoard jobs** - only take what you can finish today